DarshanR777/Amazon-clone/README.md

 # Amazon-clone
-This is the HTML and CSS code for amazon file
+This is the HTML and CSS code for amazon file <br>
+CSS files are seperated as per their positions in the web page